MIT-LCP/mimic-code-paper/main.md

 -->

 # Abstract{.unnumbered}

-Lack of reproducibility in medical studies is a barrier to the generation of a robust knowledge base to support clinical decision-making.
-In this paper we outline the MIMIC Code Repository, a framework for generating reproducible studies on an openly available critical care dataset.
-By providing open source code alongside the freely accessible MIMIC-III database, we enable end-to-end reproducible analysis of electronic health records.
+*Objective*: Lack of reproducibility in medical studies is a barrier to the generation of a robust knowledge base to support clinical decision-making.
+In this paper we outline the MIMIC Code Repository, a centralized code base for generating reproducible studies on an openly available critical care dataset.

+*Materials and Methods*: Code is provided to load the data into a relational structure, define useful extractions of the data, and reproduce entire analysis plans including research studies.

+*Results*: Concepts extracted include severity of illness scores, comorbid status, administrative definitions of sepsis, physiologic criteria for sepsis, organ failure scores, treatment administration, and more.
+Executable documents are used for tutorials and also reproduce published studies end-to-end, providing a template for future researchers to replicate.
+The repository's issue tracker enables community discussion about the data and concepts, allowing for users to collaboratively improve the resource.

+*Discussion*: The centralized repository provides a platform for users of the data to interact directly with the data generators and facilitating greater understanding of the data.
+It also provides a location for the community to collaborate on necessary concepts for research progress and share them with a larger audience.
+Consistent application of the same code for underlying concepts is a key step in ensuring research studies on the MIMIC database are comparable and reproducible.

+*Conclusion*: By providing open source code alongside the freely accessible MIMIC-III database, we enable end-to-end reproducible analysis of electronic health records.

 <!-- Keywords: critical care; open data; data mining; secondary use of electronic health records. -->